 In practice, these policies have done nothing to slow the clearcutting of older upland forests.
-The continued logging of some of the most biologically and structurally diverse forests is justified by DNR based on an obscure interpretation of the niche diversification stage of stand development that allows DNR to count stands that are currently as young as 45 years old as contributing toward meeting older-forest targets.
-By classifying 45-year old tree plantations as "older-forests", DNR is able to clearcut native forests that are currently a century or more old.
+The continued logging of some of the most biologically and structurally diverse forests in southwestern Washington is justified by DNR based on an obscure interpretation of the niche diversification stage of stand development that allows DNR to count stands that are currently as young as 45 years old as contributing toward meeting older-forest targets.7 By classifying 45-year old tree plantations as "older-forests", DNR is able to justify the clearcutting of native forests such as those found in the Point Blank timber sale.